Cute Upcycled Monochrome Handmade Felt Christmas Baubles

 What you need to make handmade Felt Christmas Ornaments

-- White felt – I used an old wool white sweater which I felted in a hot wash (see details here).
-You can however use a craft felt, thick felt is better.
+- White felt – I used an old wool white sweater which I felted in a hot wash in the washing machine (see details here).
+You can, however, use a craft felt.
+A thicker felt is better.
+Choose felt in either cream or white.

 - Something round to draw around, I used a tuna can.